Entry and Carry-In Policy

 Pursuant to MLB requirements, all Guests, including children, must be screened.
 Infants and toddlers may be carried through the metal detectors; those children who are able to walk may be asked to walk through on their own.
 Those Guests who choose not to or who are unable to go through a walk-through metal detector have the option of being manually checked with a hand-held metal detector or a physical pat-down.

 If the device detects items that require further inspection, Guests will be directed to the side, where they will be screened via a hand-held metal detector or physical pat-down.
 When the items in question are discovered, Guests will be asked to present them for further inspection.
 Any item or property that could affect the safety of the Stadium, its occupants or its property shall not be permitted into the Stadium.
-The Yankees reserve the right to prohibit or require removal of any items at their sole and absolute discretion.
+Yankee Stadium management reserves the right to prohibit or require removal of any items at its sole and absolute discretion.
 Any person that could affect the safety of the Stadium, its occupants or its property shall be denied entry.

 Guests may not carry/bring the following items into Yankee Stadium:

 - any bag larger than 16 inches by 16 inches by 8 inches

 - hard-sided bags or containers of any size

 - video cameras or other equipment designed for the sole purpose of video and/or audio recording

 - firearms, knives or weapons of any kind

 - illegal drugs or substances

 - brooms, poles, staffs or sticks